fiduswriter/simple-datatables/docs/documentation/API.md

 ### totalPages
 #### type `Integer`

-Returns then number of pages.
+Returns the number of pages.

 ---